 Additionally, DOE has developed a sitewide groundwater strategy in collaboration with EPA and KY, that identifies both short- and long-term tasks, including additional sampling, to help refine the PGDP groundwater conceptual site model to address conceptual site model uncertainties and support forthcoming five-year reviews of groundwater actions.
 Activities include colloidal borescope studies, manual water-level measurements, and continuous water-level measurements using pressure transducers.
-During FY 2021, data was collected; this data currently is being evaluated.
+During FY 2021, data was collected; data collected as part of the groundwater strategy are evaluated with other groundwater-related data on an ongoing basis.
 DOE plans to continue with quarterly Groundwater Modeling Working Group meetings that include EPA and KY, to discuss the results of ongoing activities (e.g., efforts currently underway by the Tennessee Valley Authority and the Olmstead Dam Project) and the planning for other near- and long-term sitewide groundwater strategy activities, which will be documented in various technical papers.
+During FY 2023, DOE plans to collaborate with the Groundwater Modeling Working Group to develop a groundwater model to support future actions for the site, including siting for a potential on-site waste disposal facility (OSWDF).